TIBET-AI/TIBET/README.md

 #### **[ECCV 2024] TIBET: Identifying and Evaluating Biases in Text-to-Image Generative Models**

 *Aditya Chinchure🔸, Pushkar Shukla🔸, Gaurav Bhatt,  Kiri Salij,  Kartik Hosanagar, Leonid Sigal, Matthew Turk* (🔸 indicates equal contribution)

 ### Dataset
-TBA
+The dataset is available to download here: [TIBET Website](https://tibet-ai.github.io).
+This dataset contains 100 prompts, and their associated bias axes, counterfactuals, and 48 images for each prompt and counterfactual generated using Stable Diffusion 2.1.

 ### Code
 TBA